Search

 Locals get ready to fight suicide with ‘Out of the Darkness’ walk

 Suicide is the tenth leading cause of death in the United States, yet suicide is preventable.
-Supporters throughout Destin, Fort Walton Beach, Niceville, and nearby communities will be participating in […]
+Supporters throughout Destin, Fort Walton Beach, Niceville, and nearby communities will be participating in the 7th Annual Emerald Coast Out of the Darkness Community Walk.
+The walk will be hosted by the American Foundation for Suicide Prevention Florida Panhandle Chapter at […]

 Suicide is the tenth leading cause of death in the United States, yet suicide is preventable.
 Supporters throughout Destin, Fort Walton Beach, Niceville, and nearby communities will be participating in the 7th Annual Emerald Coast Out of the Darkness Community Walk.